telltaleatheist/clippy/AI_SETUP_GUIDE.md

 ## Overview

-Clippy now features a comprehensive, user-friendly AI setup system that makes it clear that **AI features are completely optional**.
+ClipChimp now features a comprehensive, user-friendly AI setup system that makes it clear that **AI features are completely optional**.
 Users can fully use the video library, player, and download features without any AI configuration.

 ## New Components